TranThangBin/.dotfiles/README.md

 nix --extra-experimental-features "nix-command flakes" run home-manager/master -- switch --flake $HOME/.dotfiles --impure
 ```

-Relaunch zsh we can use `home-manager switch --impure` instead.
-Use `which home-manager` if you are confused
+Relaunch your shell and we can use `home-manager --flake $DOTFILES_DIR switch --impure` in future rebuild